Drinfeld-Stuhler modules: -motives, -elliptic sheaves and -lattices

 \section{$O_D$-motives, $\sD$-elliptic sheaves and $O_D$-lattices}

+In this section, we introduce three categories closely related with the category of Drinfeld-Stuhler modules.
+These alternative points of view on Drinfeld-Stuhler modules will be important for the proofs of the main results of this paper.
+None of the results of this section are original -- they are due to Anderson \cite{Anderson}, Laumon, Rapoport, Stuhler \cite{LRS}, and Taelman \cite{TaelmanPhD}.
 We keep the notation and assumptions of Section \ref{sBasics}.
-In particular, $L$ is an $A$-field such that $\chr_A(L)\nmid \fr(D)$.
+In particular, $L$ is an $A$-field.
 Let $O_D^\opp$ denote the opposite ring of $O_D$ (see \cite[p.
-91]{Reiner}).
-There are three categories closely related with the category of Drinfeld-Stuhler modules.
-These alternative points of view on Drinfeld-Stuhler modules will be important for the proofs of the main results of this paper.
-The first category is a variant of Anderson's motives.
+91]{Reiner}), i.e., $O_D^\opp$ is $O_D$ with the same addition but multiplication defined by $\alpha\ast \beta=\beta\cdot \alpha$, where $\beta\cdot \alpha$ is the multiplication in $O_D$.